begin-theadventure/dxvk-caches/README.md

 # dxvk-caches
 [DXVK caches to reduce stuttering!](https://github.com/doitsujin/dxvk#state-cache)

-Feel free to contribute caches of new games or for merge with existing ones [here](https://github.com/begin-theadventure/dxvk-caches/issues/) (.zip before)(search if issue already exists) or on [Discord](https://discord.gg/RsYQ4UPwth).
+Feel free to contribute new caches or for merge with existing ones [_here_](https://github.com/begin-theadventure/dxvk-caches/issues/): compress it with .zip, search if the issue already exists if not create a new one (one per game) or on [_Discord_](https://discord.gg/RsYQ4UPwth) (#your-dxvk-caches channel).

 Files are hosted [here](https://sam.nl.tab.digital/s/oZRKz5So2B8gbzY).